szabgab/slides/python/boolean.md

 Alternative way:

 {aside}
-An alternative way to achieve the same results would be though probbaly at this point we have not learned the "in" operator, nor lists (comma separated values in square brackets):
+An alternative way to achieve the same results would be though probably at this point we have not learned the "in" operator, nor lists (comma separated values in square brackets):
 {/aside}